matoaahuwhenuatrust/website/README.md

-Code for the Matoa Ahuwhenua Trust web site matoaahuwhenuatrust.co.nz
+Code for the Matoa Ahuwhenua Trust web site https://matoaahuwhenuatrust.co.nz

 The owner of the organisation are the trustess who can be found here matoaahuwhenuatrust@gmail.com